Hornetlabs/synchdb-docs/docs/en/user-guide/prepare_tests_env.md

 weight: 20
 ---
 # Quick Test Environment

-The procedures mentioned here are meant to quickly start up heterogeneous for quick verification and feature demostration.
+The procedures mentioned here are meant to quickly spin up a external database for verification and feature demostration of Synchdb.
 The necessary files and scripts for starting sample heterogeneous databases can be found at SynchDB repository [here](https://github.com/Hornetlabs/synchdb/testenv/)

-## Prepare a Sample MySQL Database
+## **Prepare a Sample MySQL Database**

 We can start a sample MySQL database for testing using docker compose.
 The user credentials are described in the `synchdb-mysql-test.yaml` file
 ```
 docker compose -f synchdb-mysql-test.yaml up -d